 "A few days ago we had a gunfight, three of our guys were wounded.
 We called security forces to back us up.
 But they never came.
 This just goes to show, we need to defend ourselves."

-Down the street, a Sunni cab driver complained about his Shi'ite neighbors.
+Down the street, a Sunni cab driver complained about his Shi'ite neighbours.
 "They attack our houses and steal things," he said.
-"We won't let those Shi'ites take our land, we will defend our honor."
+"We won't let those Shi'ites take our land, we will defend our honour."

 THE LINES BLUR

 Opposition factions share some of the blame for stoking the sectarian fire.

 As explosions and gun battles rocked Damascus in July, some residents were panicked by reports circulated by activists that Alawite and Christian men were storming Sunni neighbourhoods, butchering people in the streets with knives.